abhishek-rs/jaimerblog/src/pages/about/index.md

 ---
 ### Background

 Jaime Ellenberger was born in Scottdale, Pennsylvania in the United States on October 26, 1995.
-She grew up there with her mom, dad, brother, and dog.
-Growing up
+She grew up there with her mom, dad, brother, and dog about an hour outside of Pittsburgh.
+Growing up, Jaime played sports, did ballet, and learned the saxophone.
+She grew up surrounded by family, reading, music, and love.

 ### Education